Registration for Study Abroad

 If you are studying abroad during fall and/or spring semesters, you will naturally want to pre-register for the semester after your study abroad experience.
 All the information that you need for registration, including your registration time, is available on the Registrar's website: www.registrars.cmich.edu.
 You will register on-line as you would if you were on campus.
 If you have questions or difficulties with the registration process, you may contact the Registrar's Office for assistance.

-Students participating in a semester program abroad are encouraged to consider scheduling a pre-graduation audit.
-Students may schedule an appointment for an audit after their major(s) and/or minor(s) are signed.
+Students participating in a semester program abroad are encouraged to schedule a pre-graduation audit with the Registrar's Office.
+Students may schedule an appointment for an audit once their major(s) and/or minor(s) are signed.
 An advisor will review your individual courses of study and inform you of all remaining graduation requirements.
 This will help to ensure that you can stay on schedule for graduation.

 Adjusting to a Different Educational System

 While participating in your study abroad program, you may be surprised by how much free time you have outside of class or you may be unsure of the expectations that your new professors have of students.
 Many educational systems outside of the United States focus more on a final project or exam, giving the appearance that there is little to be completed throughout the semester.
 The expectation is that you will manage your time reading the suggested materials and researching the topics discussed in class.
 Here are some tips that may help you to have a successful academic experience abroad:

 - Although it may not be specifically stated in the syllabus, attendance is important!
 Attend all classes.